yandex-cloud/docs/en/managed-kubernetes/operations/node-group/node-group-update.md

   To edit the properties of a [node group](../../concepts/index.md#node-group), use the [update](../../api-ref/NodeGroup/update.md) method for the [NodeGroup](../../api-ref/NodeGroup) resource.

-  To change the [container runtime environment](../../concepts/index.md#config), pass the `docker` or the `containerd` value in in the `nodeTemplate.containerRuntimeSettings.type` parameter.
+  To change the [container runtime environment](../../concepts/index.md#config), pass the `docker` or the `containerd` value in the `nodeTemplate.containerRuntimeSettings.type` parameter.

   {% include [containerd-k8s-version-note](../../../_includes/managed-kubernetes/containerd-k8s-version-note.md) %}